DNS · MX

 How many MX records should a domain have?

-Most large email providers recommend having at least two MX records for redundancy.
-Some providers, like Google Workspace, used to require five records, though they recently simplified it to just one primary record for modern setups.
+Most large email providers recommend at least two MX records for redundancy.
+Some, like Google Workspace, used to require five records, though they recently simplified it to a single primary record for modern setups.